solus-project/budgie-desktop/README.md

-arc-desktop
+budgie-desktop
 ==========

-The Arc Desktop is the successor to the Budgie Desktop, with a focus on modern style and function.
+The Budgie Desktop is the successor to the Budgie Desktop, with a focus on modern style and function.

 Note that this work will be merged *back* into the Budgie Desktop